 The oldest of the Marx Brothers, Chico Marx had an antic personality that included the adopted persona of an Italian dimwit as a foil for Groucho's sarcasm and Harpo's horn.
 It was his savvy dealing, however, that secured his brothers' wealth.
-Ironically, his own wealth was illusive due to his lifelong gambling addiction and penchant for chasing women, from whence he got his nickname.
+Ironically, his own wealth was elusive due to his lifelong gambling addiction and penchant for chasing women, from whence he got his nickname.

 Chico Marx was born Leonard Marx in New York City on March 22, 1887, the second son of Jewish immigrants Sam "Frenchie" and Minnie (Schoenberg) Marx.
 Because the couple's first son had died in infancy, Chico was the eldest of the famed Marx Brothers.